WC5E/Warcraft-5e-Conversion/WIP 3.0 Chapters/Chapter 6 Spells.md

   ***Frostwyrm.*** The dragon exhales an icy blast at a point within 120 feet.
 Each creature within 20 feet of that point must make a Dexterity saving throw, taking 5d8 cold damage and 5d8 necrotic damage on a failed save, or half as much damage on a successful one.

   ***Vilewyrm*** The dragon exhales acid in a 120-foot line <br>that is 10 feet wide.
 Each creature in that line must make a Dexterity saving throw, taking 5d8 acid damage and 5d8 necrotic damage on a failed save, or half as much damage on a successful one.

-  #### Decompose
-  *Necromancy cantrip*
-  ___
-  - **Casting Time:** 1 action
-  - **Range:** Touch
-  - **Components:** V, S
-  - **Duration:** 1 minute
-  ___
-  You reach out and touch the corpse of a creature.
-Over the next minute, the corpse begins to rapidly decompose, sprouting fungus and moss as it begins to degrade into compost and mulch.
-An odd-colored flower or two may also spring from the corpse in this time.
-Applicable requirements for resurrection are unaffected by this decomposition.

   #### Demon Skin
   *1st-level transmutation*